go-coldbrew/go-coldbrew.github.io/Cookiecutter.md

 You will be asked about your basic info \(name, project name, app name, etc.\).
 This info will be used to customise your new project.

+## Providing your app information to the cookiecutter

+{: .warning }
-_Warning: After this point, change 'github.com/ankurs', 'MyApp', etc to your own information._
+After this point, change 'github.com/ankurs', 'MyApp', etc to your own information.

 Answer the prompts with your own desired options.
 For example: